- With feet flat beneath bar squat down and grasp bar with

 shoulders back at top of lift if rounded.
 Return weights to floor

-keeping back straight and knees pointed same direction as feet.
+back straight and knees pointed same direction as feet.
+Repeat.

-- Throughout lift keep hips low, shoulders high, arms and back
+- Throughout lift, keep hips low, shoulders high, arms and

 movement.
 Keep bar close to body to improve mechanical leverage.

-Grip strength and strength endurance often limits ability to
+Grip strength and strength endurance often limit ability to perform

-perform multiple reps at heavy resistances.
-Gym chalk, wrist
+multiple reps at heavy resistances.
+Gym chalk, wrist straps,

-straps, grip work, and mixed grip can be used to enhance grip.
+grip work, and mixed grip can be used to enhance grip.
+Mixed

-Mixed grip indicates one hand holding with over hand grip and
+grip indicates one hand holding with overhand grip and other

 - In powerlifting, do not squat down too deep and keep shoulder